ryan-mangeno/better-reddit-notis/README.md

 2. Get an API key from [Reddit](https://www.reddit.com/prefs/apps).
 3. Download [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki). and add it to system path.
 4. Replace subreddit and queries in main.py
-5. Optional: if you decide to use groq image analysis for a more tailored notification, replace the prompts in image_analysis.py, its there to give more information about a post if it has a image
+5. Optional: if you decide to use groq image analysis for a more tailored notification, replace the prompts in image_analysis.py, its there to give more information about a post if it has a image.
+Get an API key from [Groq](https://groq.com/) if you decide to do this.
-5. Cont..
-Get an API key from [Groq](https://groq.com/).
+6. If you don't decide to use groq, you still need to make .env variabels for them, you can use dummy values.